ipspace/netlab/docs/extool/suzieq.md

   suzieq:
 ```

-* Use **netlab connect suzieq** command to start the SuzieQ CLI.
+* Use the **netlab connect suzieq** command to start the interactive SuzieQ CLI or **netlab connect suzieq _command_** to execute a single command with the SuzieQ CLI.
-* SuzieQ tool has no configurable parameters
+* The SuzieQ tool has no configurable parameters

 **Notes:**